hendri54/CollegeStratData/docs/src/index.md

 The code admits multiple named sets of data files.
 Which ones are loaded is determined by the [`DataSettings`](@ref) object that is passed to `load_moment`.
 To define a new set of data moments, create an entry in [`make_data_settings`](@ref) that points at the correct directory in Dropbox.

+For each data moment, standard errors are constructed.
+For choice fractions, such as the fraction of students who choose each college quality, the multinomial formula `sqrt(p * (1-p) / n)` is used.
+For sample means, such as average time to graduate, the standard error is `std(x) / sqrt(n)`.

 Data moments follow a consistent naming convention.
 The base name (e.g. `fracGrad`) indicates which moment is to be loaded (the fraction of entrants who graduate).
 The suffix indicates for which groups the moment is to be loaded.
 E.g., `fracGrad_gpM` loads by `gpa` and `parental` group.
 The groups are:

 * `g`: `gpa` or `afqt`